Health, Safety and Insurance

 - International SOS: Download the Assistance App!

-- Visit the International SOS website to log-in to the Dickinson portal with the College's unique Member ID: 11BCAS626216 to research your travel destinations
+- Visit the International SOS website to log-in to the Dickinson portal with the College's unique Member ID to research your travel destinations.
+Call the Higher Ed dedicated telephone #: 215-942-8478 (ISOS accepts collect calls).

 Below are essential frequently asked questions.
 Please review these and feel free to contact the Center for Global Study and Engagement if you have additional concerns.